SeleneRP/selene-docs/src/content/docs/reference/scripting/init-script/load_map.md

 ---
 title: load_map
-description: load_map is a globally available function that loads a map from a bundle.
+description: load_map is a server configuration function that loads a map from a bundle.
 ---

-`load_map` is a globally available function that loads a map from a bundle.
+`load_map` is a server configuration function that loads a map from a bundle.
+It is only available within `server.lua`.

 ```lua
 load_map(bundle_id: String, map_name: String)